dangbert/thesis_app/terraform/README.md

   * ssh into the server, and run `bash ~/setup.sh -i` to install certbot and create your SSL certificates.

 7. Then follow the production instructions in [../docker/README.md](../docker/README.md) to launch the site!

-### Common Infrastructure

-The [./common](./common) folder defines cloud resources (e.g. SES email templates) needed by all deployment environments.

-After running `terraform init && terraform apply` in `common/`, be sure to then manually verify your domain on [AWS SES](https://console.aws.amazon.com/ses/home#/homepage) (and "Request production access" to leave the sandbox) before you'll be able to freely send emails.
-Be sure to do this in the same region selected in [common/main.tf](./common/main.tf).